aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### How do I update some of the supplied sample configuration items found in reference-artifact, like SCPs and IAM policies?

-    To override items like SCP's or IAM policies, customers simply need to provide the identically named file in there input bucket.
+    To override items like SCP's or IAM policies, customers simply need to provide the identically named file in their input bucket.
 As long as the file exists in the correct folder in the customers input bucket, the Accelerator will use the customers supplied version of the configuration item, rather than the Accelerator version.
-Customer SCP's need to be placed into a folder named `scp` and iam policies in a folder named `iam-policy` (case sensitive).
+Customer SCP's need to be placed into a folder named `scp` and IAM policies in a folder named `iam-policy` (case sensitive).

     The Accelerator was designed to allow customers complete customization capabilities without any requirement to update code or fork the GitHub repo.
 Additionally, rather than forcing customers to provide a multitude of config files for a standard or prescriptive installation, we provide and auto-deploy with Accelerator versions of most required configuration items from the reference-artifacts folder of the repo.
 If a customer provides the required configuration file in their Accelerator S3 input bucket, we will use the customer supplied version of the configuration file rather than the Accelerator version.
 At any time, either before initial installation, or in future, a customer can place new or updated SCPs, policies, or other supported file types into their input bucket and we will use those instead of or in addition to Accelerator supplied versions.
 Customer only need to provide the specific files they wish to override, not all files.

     Customers can also define additional SCPs (or modify existing SCPs) using the name, description and filename of their choosing, and deploy them by referencing them on the appropriate organizational unit in the config file.

     Prior to v1.2.5, if we updated the default files, we overwrote customers customizations during upgrade.
 Simply updating the timestamp _after_ upgrade on the customized versions and then rerunning the state machine re-instates customer customizations.
 In v1.2.5 we always use the customer customized version from the S3 bucket.
-It's important customers assess newly provided defaults during an upgrade process to ensure they are incorporating all the latest fixes and improvements.
+Its important customers assess newly provided defaults during an upgrade process to ensure they are incorporating all the latest fixes and improvements.
 If a customer wants to revert to Accelerator provided default files, they will need to manually copy it from the repo into their input bucket.

     NOTE: Most of the provided SCPs are designed to protect the Accelerator deployed resources from modification and ensure the integrity of the Accelerator.
 Extreme caution must be exercised if the provided SCPs are modified.
 In v1.5.0 we restructured the SCPs based on a) customer requests, and b) the addition of Control Tower support for new installs.